geshan/geshan.github.com/posts/2025-03-25-amazon-ecr-push-image.md

 CMD ["node", "index.js"]
 ```

 It is a Dockerfile using [Docker multi-stage build](/blog/2019/11/how-to-use-docker-multi-stage-build/) to create the build and the production stage.

 The easiest way to get started is to clone this repository in your AWS Cloud Shell and build the image there.
 Before that, you will first create the private Amazon ECR.

 ## Create private Amazon ECR

 Amazon Elastic Container Registry (ECR) can be public or private.
 For example, this [Node.js docker image](https://gallery.ecr.aws/docker/library/node) is being served from the public ECR.
 No authentication is required to pull the node image.
-Conversely, the apps you develop will to be accessible to the public, so they are in a private ECR, which has some form of access control to ensure only the right users have access to it.
+Conversely, the apps you develop will not be accessible to the public, so they are in a private ECR, which has some form of access control to ensure only the right users have access to it.

 To create a private Amazon Elastic Container Registry (ECR), you must be logged into your AWS account and have the correct IAM permissions.
 This post does not cover the IAM permissions.
 In your AWS console, search for `ecr` as shown below: